British Liver Transplant Group

 Each session will comprise two 30-minute talks, followed by 30 minutes of discussion.

-NB: catch up recordings will be accessible to BASL members ONLY via the BASL website members area.
+BASL members can watch the series on catch up via the BASL website members area.

 The programme for the series can be viewed here: Download BLTG UK Liver Critical Care & Anaesthesia Transplant School Webinar Series 2023-2024_website v4.pdf